rowyio/buildship-chat-widget/README.md

 ### `window.buildShipChatWidget.config.closeOnOutsideClick` (optional)

 Closes the widget when the user clicks outside of the widget body.
-If not set to `false`, you will need to use the `close()` method (provided in the `window.buildShipChatWidget` object) to be able to close the widget programmatically (for example, by attaching it to a button).
+If set to `false`, you will need to use the `close()` method (provided in the `window.buildShipChatWidget` object) to be able to close the widget programmatically (for example, by attaching it to a button).

 Defaults to `true`.